If you need to see a German doctor, this guide explains conditions for seeing a doctor in Germany and how to find a doctor in Germany.

 Process for visiting a German doctor

-If you wish to make a doctor’s appointment in Germany, you can do so by telephone or in person with the doctor’s assistant (Arzthelfer).
+If you wish to make a doctor’s appointment in Germany, you can do so by telephone or in-person with the doctor’s assistant (Arzthelfer).
 You won’t normally be asked the reason for your visit.
-The Arzthelfer may not speak English, so if your German is not particularly good you may want to have a couple of basic phrases handy to explain which date and time you want.
+The Arzthelfer may not speak English; if your German isn’t very good, have some basic phrases handy to explain which date and time you want.

-Popular German doctors in urban areas, along with most specialists, often have long waiting periods so unless your condition is urgent you may have to wait several days for an appointment.
+Popular German doctors in urban areas, along with most specialists, often have long waiting periods.
+Unless your condition is urgent, you may have to wait several days for an appointment.
 If you cannot wait for an appointment, you can visit a surgery with an open-door policy.

-Following the appointment, the Arzthelfer will make the necessary arrangements (issue any prescriptions or sick leave certificates, make specialist referrals or follow-up appointments).
-If your health insurance doesn’t cover all costs or if you have private health insurance, you will receive a bill in the post within a few days.
+Following the appointment, the Arzthelfer makes the necessary arrangements; these include issuing any prescriptions or sick leave certificates and making specialist referrals or follow-up appointments.
+If your health insurance doesn’t cover all costs or if you have private health insurance, you receive a bill in the mail within a few days.

 You can pick up prescriptions from the pharmacy (Apotheken-Notdienst).
 At least one pharmacy in your area will stay open late for out-of-hours prescription pickups.
 You can find your local late-night pharmacy here; just enter your postcode in Apotheke finden.

 If you have state health insurance, bills from German doctors and specialists go straight to the insurance company.
 However, you will cover a small co-payment fee.
 If you have private health insurance, you will have to pay upfront and get reimbursed by your insurance company.

 Costs for a general check-up are usually around €25–30.
 If you are only covered by state insurance, remember to check that your doctor offers state-funded provision, otherwise the fees will be much higher.